Civil security

 -

 Data set listing the interventions carried out by the Montreal Fire Safety Service (SIM), including the location of interventions and the units deployed since 2005.
 This data is taken from the Workstation Assisted Dispatch System (RAO), a central subsystem of the intervention management system that allows real-time management, vehicle dispatch and operational monitoring of interventions.
 This data is collected to produce reports required by the Ministry of Public Security and required for the SIM.
-It also makes it possible to compile statistics in order to disseminate information to citizens, media and insurers.**This third party metadata element was translated using an automated translation tool (Amazon Translate).**
+It also makes it possible to compile statistics in order to disseminate information to citizens, the media and insurers.**This third party metadata element was translated using an automated translation tool (Amazon Translate).**

 -